nus-test/nus-test.github.io/content/authors/qiuyang-mang/_index.md

   url: "https://cuhk.edu.cn/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Qiuyang Mang is an undergraduate student doing internship at the lab for half a year.
+bio: Qiuyang Mang is an undergraduate student who was doing internship at the lab for half a year.

 # interests:
 # - Artificial Intelligence